-- 6.9.1.
+- 5.9.2.
 The School will normally seek to discuss any concerns about a pupil with their parents.
-This must be handled sensitively and the DSL will make contact with the parent in the event of a concern, suspicion or disclosure. - 6.9.2.
-However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from the MASH team. - 6.9.3.
+This must be handled sensitively and the DSL will make contact with the parent in the event of a concern, suspicion or disclosure. - 6.9.3.
+However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's social care. - 6.9.4.
 Where there are concerns about forced marriage or honour based violence parents should not be informed a referral is being made as to do so may place the child at a significantly increased risk.